-It was proven at Bollfilter that YouTube videos are possible to be made in-house rather than paying the huge costs of a film studio.
-Videos can easily be shot in your factory or office and after a successful testing video, I can show you the pitfalls and shortfalls of filming in a working situation.
-The quality can be improved if environment is made cleaner and we can plan the project properly.
+It was proven at Bollfilter that YouTube videos can successfully be made in-house rather than paying the huge costs of a film studio.
+Videos can easily be shot in your factory or office and after a successful test video, I can show you the pitfalls and shortfalls of filming in a working situation.
+The quality can be improved if the environment is made cleaner and we can plan the project properly.

-These need to be defined and agreed on day 1 as needed: To organise the dates and resources needed to make this all happen.
-To ensure that all the elements needed for the video as such as products, hardware, tools, software, people, lighting, sound, technical props, and other technical items are fully prepared for filming.
+These need to be defined and agreed on day 1 to organise the dates and resources needed to make this all happen and to ensure that all the elements needed for the video as such as products, hardware, tools, software, people, lighting, sound, technical props, and other technical items are fully prepared for filming.

-We will make up a film set in a suitable area at your premises and bring in all the necessary elements to make it a practical days work.
-The designated filming days will take a few hours to set-up, shoot and then breakdown.
+We will make up a film set in a suitable area at your premises and bring in all the necessary elements to make filming a practical day’s work.
+On the designated filming day, it will take a few hours to set-up, shoot and then break down.
 So planning is the key.
-It will need to be a quiet day as it will cause a major disruption to the areas around the premises.
+It will need to be a quiet day as this will cause a major disruption to some areas around the premises.
 We will need to warn people who are likely to visit us on the day that quiet is needed.
-Deliveries etc. background noise will be a problem as it means distraction for the actors and video crew.
+Background noise from deliveries etc. will be a problem as it means distraction for the actors and video crew.
 The alternative is to hire a photographic studio off site and ship the items to that location for the day.

-We would need to decide on what is the best target date to book all the necessary needs.
-These include the availability of staff, use of premises.
+We would need to decide on what is the best target date to book all that’s necessary.
+That includes availability of staff and use of premises.
 From this we can create a timing plan for the project.
-It maybe be better to film on the weekend or in the evening.
+It may be better to film on a weekend or in the evening.
 A video project kick-off meeting to discuss this is crucial.

 All staring products to be in a photographic condition.
 Flood lights for better lighting of inside parts which can be determined from a test video.
 We may have the need for getting right over the subjects to film from above.
 This could mean we need to improvise with ladders, drones or a crane.
 We need to have the cleanest overalls, tools, shoes, boots and gloves as they will stand out if they are less than spotless.
 We have to be on-brand, which in the UK means a clean industrial environment.

-Use the script or cue card for the screen play, the story boards and for the narration for the over-dubbed soundtrack.
+Use the script or cue cards for the screen play, story boards and narration for the over-dubbed soundtrack.
 Story boards to show scene by scene breakdown of the video to ensure all the correct details are captured.
 This will form the main briefing document.
-Apart from total disassembly and re-assembly, some special are scenes maybe required which need to be pointed out in a brainstorm before we get the signed off final script.
+Apart from total disassembly and re-assembly, some special scenes maybe required which need to be pointed out in a brainstorm before we get the signed off final script.